-The student kitchen and dining area is located on Level 1 Bay 16, and is equipped with microwaves, boiling/chilled water taps, sofas, tables and vending machines.
+The student kitchen and dining area is in Building 3, and is equipped with microwaves, boiling/chilled water taps, sofas, tables and vending machines.
 As this area is also used by staff it is expected that students clean up after themselves.
-There is also a small kitchen with a microwave and a kettle next to the Café on the ground floor of Bay 16 as well as a common area located in the Biomedical building.
+There is also a common area located in the Biomedical building.

 6.Can I apply for an Opal Concession Card?

-If you would like to apply for a scholarship from TOP, please download the application form via the website and return your completed form to firstname.lastname@example.org
+If you would like to apply for a scholarship from IMC, please download the application form via the website and return your completed form to firstname.lastname@example.org

 Your school will contact you, and ask you to attend an individual interview with a staff member.
 An early intervention strategy is not a punishment, we hope we can identify any problems and help students to improve.

 11. Where do I go if I have a complaint?

 If you have an academic complaint, such as an issue with an assignment or a final exam mark, you will need to raise this academic appeal to the Academic office.
 You can contact them via email@example.com

 If you have a complaint regarding a personal matter such as you believe you have been treated unfairly, you can come and see Student Services and we can guide you in regards to the next steps you can take you can also send an email to firstname.lastname@example.org